broadinstitute/ml4h/ml4cvd/tensorize/partners_ecg_docs/README.md

 4. Copy the virtual appliance `muse_mgh.ova` from this directory to your desktop.
 It will take 4-8 hours.
 5. Open VirtualBox, click "Import" (yellow curved arrow icon at the top), select the `.ova` file, and click "next".
 6. Modify the "base folder which will host all the virtual machines".
 You must select a place on your computer with at least 600 GB of storage. **The performance of MUSE Editor within the VM is disk bound, save the VM to a SSD if possible.**
-8. Click Import.
+7. Click Import.
 It will take 1-2 hours.
-9. After the VM is imported, go back to the Oracle VM VirtualBox Manager home menu.
+8. After the VM is imported, go back to the Oracle VM VirtualBox Manager home menu.
 Take a snapshot of the VM and name it `base`.
 If the VM is corrupted, no need to wait for the VM to reimport, simply restore the snapshot.
-10. Configure the VM if desired.
+9. Configure the VM if desired.
 Also take a snapshot of the configured VM, name it `configured`.
 Possible configuration steps:
     1. Enable window resizing and clipboard: Attach an optical drive to the VM.
 Start the VM and insert "Guest Additions".
 Follow steps to install "Guest Additions".
     2. Enable remote desktop: Start the VM and install chrome remote desktop or anydesk to the virtual machine.
 Use Google Chrome, it should be on the disk image.
+10. If your trial of Windows is expired, try to reset by opening Command Prompt with Administrator Privileges in the virtual machine and enter: `slmgr /rearm`.
+This only works so many times, at that point, reset from snapshot or reimport from image.